-The budget practices of the District are prescribed by Louisiana Revised Stature 38:318.
+The budget practices of the District are prescribed by Louisiana Revised Statute 38:318.
 This statute requires the District to submit its annual budget to the Joint Legislative Committee on the Budget, no later than 90 days prior to the end of each fiscal year for the succeeding fiscal year for review.

 The District prepares budgets for all its funds.
 The budgets are adopted on a basis consistent with Generally Accepted Accounting Principles (GAAP).
-The budgets were amended once during the fiscal year.